By the end of this section, you will be able to:

 Functions of the Media

-We expect the media to report news that informs and alerts us with information to help us form our opinions about political issues and candidates.
-The media may also serve as a point of access for the public.
-The media must provide some public services, while following laws and regulations.
-Reconciling these goals may not always be possible.
-The media exist to fill a number of functions, some of which are absolutely essential for the functioning of a representative republic.
-We expect the media to inform and alert us and provide us with news and information to help us form our opinions about political issues and candidates.
-The media should also function as watchdogs of society and of public officials.
+The media are also watchdogs of society and of public officials.
 Some refer to the media as the fourth estate, with the branches of government being the first three estates and the media equally participating as the fourth.
-This role helps maintain the republic and keeps the government accountable for its actions, even if a branch of the government is reluctant to open itself to public scrutiny.
+This role helps maintain democracy and keeps the government accountable for its actions, even if a branch of the government is reluctant to open itself to public scrutiny.
 As much as social scientists would like citizens to be informed and involved in politics and events, the reality is that we are not.
 So the media, especially journalists, keep an eye on what is happening and sounds an alarm when the public needs to pay attention.
-By informing the public about what government is doing and encouraging citizens to express their concerns over public issues, the media perform an essential function of two-way communication between citizens and their representatives.
-In totalitarian governments, citizens receive only one-way communication, haring only what the government wishes to tell and say.

-One additional function in which the media engages is agenda setting, which is the act of choosing which issues or topics deserve public discussion.
+The media also engages in agenda setting, which is the act of choosing which issues or topics deserve public discussion.
 For example, in the early 1980s, famine in Ethiopia drew worldwide attention, which resulted in increased charitable giving to the country.
 Yet the famine had been going on for a long time before it was discovered by western media.
 Even after the discovery, it took video footage to gain the attention of the British and U.S. populations and start the aid flowing.

 Before the Internet, traditional media determined whether citizen photographs or video footage would become “news.”
 In 1991, a private citizen’s camcorder footage showed four police officers beating an African American motorist named Rodney King in Los Angeles.
 After appearing on local independent television station, KTLA-TV, and then the national news, the event began a national discussion on police brutality and ignited riots in Los Angeles.

-The agenda-setting power of traditional media is often appropriated by social media and smartphones.
+The agenda-setting power of traditional media has begun to be appropriated by social media and smartphones, however.
 Tumblr, Facebook, YouTube, and other Internet sites allow witnesses to instantly upload images and accounts of events and forward the link to friends.
-Some uploads go viral and attract the attention of the mainstream media, but large network newscasts and major newspapers are still powerful at initiating or changing a discussion.
+Some uploads go viral and attract the attention of the mainstream media, but large network newscasts and major newspapers are still more powerful at initiating or changing a discussion.

 - How can conglomerates censor information?